WUSC provides hope and opportunity for student refugees. You can help.

-1) the contribution of young volunteers: Canadian university and college students are the driving force behind the SRP.
+1) the contribution of young volunteers: Canadian university, college and cégep students are the driving force behind the SRP.
 To empower students, WUSC offers relevant and accessible training to student leaders provides guidance and recognizes their valuable contribution.

 2) the strength of partnerships: WUSC recognizes the importance of working with partners to create long lasting change.
-These partners including Canadian students, universities and colleges, Government of Canada and Québec, local NGOs, individual donors and private foundations are essential and their contribution ensures the success of the program.
+These partners, including Canadian students, universities, colleges, cégeps, the Government of Canada and Québec, local NGOs, individual donors and private foundations, are essential and their contribution ensures the success of the program.

 3) the impact of a sustainable approach: WUSC’s presence in refugee camps for over 30 years provides a consistency and hope for refugees.
 We’ve learned that the SRP helps to motivate students to stay and perform well in school, engage parents to support education, and provides a tangible avenue for refugees to tap into their potential.
 Through the years, we’ve noticed that males were outnumbering females for sponsorship.
 As a result, the Shine a Light campaign was created to help girls and young women stay in school, increase their self-confidence and achieve their academic goals.

 4) connecting youth: Using the unique model of youth-to-youth sponsorship has allowed students in Canada and in the camps to connect with one another.
 Sponsored students can be assured they will not only have financial support, but academic and social support during their time at school.
 The sponsored students in turn teach young Canadians the realities of life in refugee camps, changing their perspective on the world.
 This motivates students to inform their campus and community of the challenges facing millions of refugee students.